sowbug/keycad/README.md

 * `sudo cp ~/src/kicad_lib_tmk/keyboard_parts.lib /usr/share/kicad/library`
 * `sudo cp ~/src/keebio-components/keebio.lib /usr/share/kicad/library`

+Make sure the resulting permissions will allow regular users like you to read the libraries.

 You'll then have to go into the KiCad user interface (Preferences -> Manage Symbol Libraries) and add the libraries you copied to your global symbol